yugr/valgrind-preload/README.md

 which will cause all spawned processes to be started under Valgrind.

-It's functionality is similar to Valgrind's standard `--trace-children=yes` but the latter has a few disadvantage:
+It's functionality is similar to Valgrind's standard `--trace-children=yes` but fixes few disadvantages:
-* it has problems with setuid processes (Valgrind [doesn't handle them](http://stackoverflow.com/questions/1701752/how-do-i-run-valgrind-to-a-process-which-has-super-user-bit-on) so you have to laboriously blacklist all of them via `--trace-children-skip` which is unreliable and disables instrumentation of grandchildren)
+* avoids intrumenting setuid processes (Valgrind [doesn't handle them](http://stackoverflow.com/questions/1701752/how-do-i-run-valgrind-to-a-process-which-has-super-user-bit-on) so you have to laboriously blacklist all of them via `--trace-children-skip` which is unreliable and disables instrumentation of grandchildren)
-* it's hard to enable for whole system (you have to find `init` or it's equivalent and replace it with Valgrind wrapper)
+* can easily be enabled for the whole distro or chroot via `ld.so.preload` (no need to search for `init` and replace it with a wrapper)

 The tool is in development but all major functionality is there (e.g. I was able to [instrument complete build process of Debian packages via pbuilder](https://github.com/yugr/debian_pkg_test/tree/master/examples/valgrind-preload)).